 Mobile or smartphone-based access control systems (MBAC)

-It is the use of mobile device like smartphone, tablet or wearable to gain access to secured doors, gates, networks, services and more.
+It is the use of mobile device like smartphone, tablet or wearable to gain access to door security system, gates, networks, services and more.
 Mobile-First is growing in demand globally making MBAC the most essential component to secure different businesses.

 Highly intuitive “Tap” and “Twist and Go” gestures, employees can gain more convenient and efficient access.